ScottFeichter/node-essentials-scott/lessons/lesson3-express-concepts.md

 ### **Stuff the Browser Keeps Track Of**

+Not all HTTP requests originate at a browser, but for those that do, the browser keeps track of information associated with the request.
 The browser keeps track of the origin for a request.
-This is the address and port for the URL.
-When a browser application makes a REST request, that may go to the origin of the application itself, or to a different origin.
+This is the address and port for the URL that is the target of the request.
+When a browser application makes a REST request, that may go to the origin from which the application was loaded, or it might be a fetch() call to a different origin.
 If it goes to a different origin, that's a cross origin request.

 The browser also keeps track of cookies, which are key-value pairs.
 These are set because a Set-Cookie header was sent in a server response, and they store data, typically small amounts, but certainly less than 4k.
 They also have various flags.
 Browsers have policies for which Set-Cookie headers will be honored, and silently discard the rest.
 Cookies can be sent on subsequent requests from the browser application, depending on the request and also on the browser policies, until such time as the cookie expires.
 Cookie content is available to the JavaScript in the browser application, unless it is an HttpOnly cookie.
 A server sets an HttpOnly cookie to store information about the client, such as whether the user has logged on and who that user is.
 Cookies are not usually used unless the requesting application is running in a browser.

-## **3.3 REST and JSON**
+## **3.4 REST and JSON**

 REST stands for Representational State Transfer, which is a pretty opaque name for a standard.
 What it means is that HTTP requests and responses are exchanged, and management of the state of the conversation and the security governing the exchange is not a part of the REST protocol itself.